I've a question about a programme or music

 Why have you changed your music policy on Boom Radio?

-It's actually the same recipe as when we launched - with the same spread of eras and musical genres across our general programmes.
+We haven't!
+You've probably just got used to us!
+It's much the same recipe as when we launched - with the same spread of eras and musical genres across our general programmes.
 We are playing many more different records though as we add to our collection, and the rich variety we play.

 Why don't you announce the songs on Boom Light/Boom Rock?